Do you get a lot of traffic to your website that doesn’t convert into sales/subscriptions?

 · Changing your funnel steps.

-· Changing the position of testimonials, reviews, products, etc.
+· Changing the position of testimonials, reviews, products, etc. (Importance of testimonial in the website)

 · Checking if your CTA requires too much scrolling.